Origin Story and Subsequent Goings-On

 A test device is built with $200 in parts from China, a 3D printer, and a mason jar.

-Steve reads Paul’s book on what happens when you shoot things with ultrafast lasers.
+Steve reads Paul’s book a couple of times on what happens when you shoot things with ultrafast lasers, and enthusiasm grows.

 2022